 D.M.A., University of Illinois

-Robert Fleisher attended the High School of Music and Art in New York City, graduated with honors from the University of Colorado at Boulder, and earned his doctorate in composition at the University of Illinois at Urbana-Champaign.
-His work has been supported by artist residencies in the United States and abroad, and by the Ruttenberg Arts Foundation, National Foundation for Jewish Culture, and the National Endowment for the Humanities; he recently received his seventh grant from the Illinois Arts Council.
-The author of Twenty Israeli Composers (1997), he is also a contributing composer and essayist in Theresa Sauer’s Notations 21 (2009).
-His music has been heard in Australia, Canada, France, Germany, Italy, Mexico, Spain, Taiwan, the U.K., throughout the U.S., and worldwide via online webcasts.
-Recordings are available on Centaur, Capstone, and SEAMUS labels.
+Robert Fleisher attended the High School of Music and Art in New York City, graduated with honors from the University of Colorado at Boulder, and earned his M.M. and D.M.A. degrees in composition at the University of Illinois at Urbana-Champaign (UIUC).
+The recipient of seven Illinois Arts Council grants, his work has also received support from the Ruttenberg Arts Foundation, the National Endowment for the Humanities, and through resident fellowships at the Hambidge Center for the Creative Arts and Sciences, Millay Colony for the Arts, Mishkenot Sha’ananim, Montalvo Center for the Arts, Virginia Center for the Creative Arts, and Yaddo.
+Author of Twenty Israeli Composers (1997), Dr. Fleisher is also a contributing composer and essayist in Theresa Sauer’s collection of new music scores, Notations 21 (2009).
+He has served on the faculties of the UIUC (1978-1980), UCLA (1980-1982), and NIU (1983-2014).